scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 policy exists; it will not tell you, across 400 policies in one view, which groups see which Self Service item and which groups are excluded.

-All ten scripts source `scripts/lib/jamf-api-common.sh` and will refuse to run without it, so keep `lib/` beside them when copying a script somewhere else.
+All fifteen scripts source `scripts/lib/jamf-api-common.sh` and will refuse to run without it, so keep `lib/` beside them when copying a script somewhere else.
 The library holds what is identical everywhere — the OAuth token lifecycle, credential resolution, the CSV reader and the XML surgery helpers.
 Argument